<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1776507535977856&amp;ev=PageView&amp;noscript=1">

 7. Is Universal Design important to you?

-Thinking ahead, have you considered creating a master bath with universal design that will make the room easy to use for everyone, including your future self when you might have mobility or dexterity limitations? which would make the bathroom usable to someone with mobility limitations.
+Thinking ahead, have you considered creating a primary bath with universal design that will make the room easy to use for everyone, including your future self when you might have mobility or dexterity limitations? which would make the bathroom usable to someone with mobility limitations.
 If you end up staying in your home as you age, you’ll appreciate such features as a wide doorway, lever door handles, reinforced walls to support grab bars, a zero-threshold shower, lower light switches, comfort-height toilet, and cabinets and sinks accessible to someone in a wheelchair.

 Examples of universal design include wider doorways, nonslip floors, roll-in showers, vanities at different levels with space below for a wheelchair to fit in, grab bars, and switches and handles that can be operated with a closed hand.